contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/04_json-payloads.md

-When selecting **JSON Body** or **XML Body**, assertions can leverage JSON path pr XPath expressions to use and check specific parts of the content.
+When selecting **JSON Body** or **XML Body**, assertions can leverage JSON path or XPath expressions to use and check specific parts of the content.
 This expression language is natural and enables you to browse data graph easily.

 # Use JSON path for JSON payloads